Hard Life Lessons Learned At Darlington Park In New Jersey

 The geese don’t fly around chasing the bugs, or waste time digging them out.
 They do the same thing while in the water.
-As the geese were crossing the stream, they let the fresh cold water flow into their beeks.
+As the geese were crossing the stream, they let the fresh cold water flow into their beaks.
 Unlike us, geese know how to use their time wisely.

 Not all people are inefficient of course.
-Some of the most patient and wise individuals are fishermen.
+Some of the most patient and wise people are fishermen.
 I saw many fishermen, sitting patiently as the fish nibbled on their bait.
 Once the fish was hooked, and unable to escape, the fisherman would slowly reel him in.
 The fisherman wouldn’t try to pull the fish in all at once, wasting unnecessary energy.
 He’d let the fish struggle until it was all tired out.
-Then the fisherman would easily wheel the fish in, and accomplish his task.
+Then the fisherman would easily wheel the fish in, and carry out his task.

 Darlington Park Was An Adventure

 As my sweetheart and myself walked around the park, we realized that there’s some things money can’t buy.
 Money can’t buy back Time, especially time away from loved ones.

 At one time I was afraid to walk away from my full-time job out of fear.
 The fear of losing my income.
 Fear of not finding another job.
 And fear that I’d lose everything that I’ve worked so hard to earn.

 The park also reminded us how important it is to face our fears.
 As we approached the entrance to the dark forest, all kinds of scary images ran through our minds.
 What if a crazy person was hiding in there?
 Would a bear suddenly attack, and eat us?